frontarm/navi/README.md

   <a href="https://travis-ci.org/frontarm/navi"><img alt="Build" src="https://travis-ci.org/frontarm/navi.svg?branch=master"></a>
 </p>

-**Navi is a JavaScript library for declaratively mapping URLs to asynchronous content.**
+**Navi is an *unmaintained* JavaScript library for declaratively mapping URLs to asynchronous content.**

 It comes with: